jdolan44/jdolan44/README.md

 ## @jdolan44
 Hi, I'm Joe Dolan!
-I'm a rising Junior computer science student at the University of Scranton.
+I'm a Junior computer science student at the University of Scranton.

-### My current projects I'm working on this summer:
+### Some porjects I'm interested in:
 - learning Rust for systems programming!
-After my OS class in the fall, I had an interest in similar projects and Rust seems like a great modern language for interacting with the OS.
+After my OS class last fall, I had an interest in similar projects and Rust seems like a great modern language for interacting with the OS.
 - building [a personal portfolio site](https://jdolan44.github.io) using Github Pages!
 - polishing up my final project from my Mobile App Development class!